Luka626/watchlist_merger/README.md

 ````

 > [!TIP]
-> - Alternatively, you can specify the output file with the -o argument.
+> You can specify the output file with the -o argument.
-> - Additionally, you can download exports of user's Letterboxd data and replace usernames with paths to their exports